 Even with a solid strategy, trades may not always go your way.
 That’s why you must always have a risk management mechanism to mitigate losses.

-In day trading, managing what to expect is of great importance otherwise you’ll join the fray with an overnight-millionaire mindset.
+In day trading, it’s important to manage expectations and limitations, otherwise you’ll join the fray with an overnight-millionaire mindset.
 Managing your expectations can help you easily alter your perspective of the market depending on what price actions are indicating.
 After all, there’s no harm in expecting the market to move in a certain direction, what’s worse is insisting on maintaining your view even when price actions say otherwise.

 Day trading isn’t a smooth ride — there are days when the market will swing your way and others when it will create headwinds.
 As a day trader, you must learn to maintain a cool head and keep the greed and fear away.
 Managing expectations also means that logic rather than emotion should govern your decisions.